 Are you searching for the best new electric commuter bike?
 After researching the top models on the market, we purchased 17 for side-by-side testing and comparison.
 Whether for your daily commute, getting around town, or spending more time outside, e-bikes are a fun and environmentally friendly alternative to vehicular transportation.
 With so many models on the market, it can be a challenge to find the right one.
 For several weeks we rigorously tested each electric bike in this review while examining their range, power output, ride quality, user interface, and ease of assembly.
 No matter your needs or budget, there's an e-bike to suit you.

-The Ride1Up 700-Series scored high marks across the board and is the top-rated model in our electric commuter review.
+The Ride1Up 700-Series earned high marks across the board and is the top-rated model in our electric commuter review.
 This competitively priced e-bike comes with a 750W geared hub motor that is plenty powerful with quick acceleration and supported speeds up to 28 mph using pedal assist and 20 mph under throttle power.
 This sleek-looking bike houses the battery inside the downtube of the frame with a whopping 720 Wh of capacity giving it a class-leading distance range in our testing.
-It rolls fast and stable on 27.5-inch wheels, and the girthy 2.4-inch wide tires and a 100mm suspension fork provide a smooth, comfortable ride.
-It has responsive and predictable handling, plus it comes equipped with quality name-brand components including an 8-speed drivetrain and powerful hydraulic disc brakes that work very well.
-Comfort levels are also high with a relaxed seated position, loads of handlebar and seat height adjustability, and it comes in two frame styles to suit varying needs and preferences.
-Additionally, features like a rear cargo rack, fenders, and integrated lights make this bike ready for anything.
+It rolls fast and stable on 27.5-inch wheels, and the girthy 2.4-inch wide tires and 100mm suspension fork provide a smooth, comfortable ride.
+It has responsive and predictable handling, plus it comes equipped with quality components including an 8-speed drivetrain and powerful hydraulic disc brakes that work very well.
+Comfort levels are also high with a relaxed seated position, loads of handlebar and seat height adjustability, and it comes in two frame styles to suit varying needs, preferences, and user heights.
+Included features like a rear cargo rack, fenders, and integrated lights make this bike ready for anything.

 While we loved nearly everything about the 700-Series, its assembly process is a bit more involved than other bikes we tested.
-All of the steps can be completed at home by following the instructions carefully, it just takes a bit of time and patience, or you can bring it to a shop if you're unsure of your ability to do it yourself.
-Fortunately, you only need to assemble it once.
+It can be completed at home by following the instructions carefully, it just takes a bit of time and patience.
+If you're unsure of your ability to do it yourself, we suggest bringing it to a bike shop.
+Fortunately, it only needs to be assembled once.
 At 63 lbs and 11 oz, it's also a fairly heavy bike, and carrying it up or down stairs and loading it onto a bike rack can be a bit of a chore.
 Those concerns aside, we feel this bike is a standout performer and an excellent value.